-Chances are someone will eventually threaten to leave a negative reviews in hopes of getting special treatment or a free upgrade.
+Chances are someone might eventually threaten to leave a negative review in hopes of getting special treatment or a free upgrade.
 They will often try to give themselves titles like “Senior TripAdvisor Reviewer” or “Elite Reviewer” on Yelp.
 This is the first sign that they are trying to game the system and extort some special treatment.
-Those that actually achieve these titles are usually legitimate users who take pride in their work and aren’t going to throw their weight around.
+Those that achieve these titles are usually legitimate users who take pride in their work and aren’t going to throw their weight around.
 If someone does attempt this, make sure your staff is trained on what to do.

 Some guests won’t stop until they have the keys to the hotel.
 Nothing outside of a comped stay or the “Presidential Suite” will satisfy them.
 If they are still threatening a bad review, start taking notes.
-Often times if the guest doesn’t succeed with their first attempt, they will wait until someone else is at the desk and try again and again until they get results.
+Often if the guest doesn’t succeed with their first attempt, they will wait until someone else is at the desk and try again and again until they get results.
 Most PMS programs have notes systems built into each reservation and are great tools for keeping all of the employees aware of the situation.
 Anyone who can access that account can read about the interaction and act accordingly.

 These notes are vital at handling fraudulent reviews if and when the blackmailers follow through with their threats.
 It’s typically encouraged to respond to reviews early and often since this helps to build a better rapport with your guests.
 In situations where you suspect a fraudulent review, it’s important not to engage the author.
 Understandably, you will want to defend your property, but this can encourage their behavior and make the situation worse.
 Instead of replying, contact the site administrators.
 Report the review as fraudulent and email them as much detail about the interaction as possible, if it even existed.
 Sites like Yelp and TripAdvisor take their user reviews seriously, and if they find that things aren’t on the level, they can remove the review and ban the account that left it.